New Research · Farah et al., JACC 2026

 0%

-of high-risk people are never identified by standard care
+of high-risk people never identified by standard care

-Familial hypercholesterolemia affects 1 in 250 Americans.
+Familial hypercholesterolemia: 1 in 250 Americans carry it.
 Nine out of ten have never been told.
-Their DNA knew.
-Their doctor didn't.

 Person looking upward, hopeful

 "She had a normal physical every year.
 Normal cholesterol.
-Normal blood pressure.
 The heart attack came at 47."

 Her genome would have flagged it at 35.